wolgwang1729/AlumniPortal/README.md

 ## Features

+### Responsive Design
+- **Fully Responsive**: The site is fully responsive and optimized for various devices, ensuring a seamless user experience on desktops, tablets, and mobile phones.

 ### Alumni Profiles
 - **Detailed Profiles**: Alumni can create and update their profiles with information such as name, batch, discipline, notability, and social media links.
 - **Search and Filter**: Users can search for alumni based on various criteria like batch, discipline, and notability.